AgoraIO-Extensions/Agora-Python-Server-SDK/agora_rtc/README.md

   - CentOS 7.0 and above

 - Supported Mac versions:
-  - MacOS 13 and above
+  - MacOS 13 and above(only for coding and testing)

 - Python version:
   - Python 3.10 and above